I can't imagine a day that the Democrats could be happier.

 And after hearing that, then Dad went on for another five minutes, reciting part of his speech.

-And here's the final bite uh from uh and the speech went on for 20 minutes.
+And here's the final bite from, and the speech went on for about 20 minutes.

-These are just uh a couple, three excerpts from it.
+These are just a couple, three excerpts from it.

-I was talking with Dad about it, and he said, Yes, that reminds me of the great impeachment trial of Warren Hastings and Sir Edmund Burke.
+Another time during the President Nixon debacle, I was talking with Dad about it, and he said, yes, that reminds me of the great impeachment trial of Warren Hastings and Sir Edmund Burke.

 And at the end of the impeachment trial, Sir Edmund Burke, one of the most magnificent lawyers of the time, gave an hour and a half summation at the impeachment trial.